hephaestus-compiler-project/types-bug-study-artifact/README.md

 * An installation of Python3.

 * (**Optionally**) An installation of Docker.
-  If you are not running an Ubuntu/Debian OS, you are able to use the provided Docker image (found in `Dockerfile`) to download bugs and run the corresponding scripts in a reproducible way.
+  If you are *not* running an Ubuntu/Debian OS, you are able to use the provided Docker image (found in `Dockerfile`) to download bugs and run the corresponding scripts in a reproducible way.

 * (**Optionally**) At least 20GB of available disk space.
-  You will need that space *only* if you decide to re-collect typing-related bugs (along with their fixes) from the corresponding sources (for more details, see Section
+  You will need that space *only* if you decide to re-collect typing-related bugs (and their fixes) from the corresponding sources (for more details, see Section
   [Downloading Bugs &amp; Fixes from Sources](#downloading-bugs--fixes-from-sources-optionally)).